Tutorial: Define a Custom Phase Space Point

 Define Incoming and Outgoing Particles

-The incoming particles are an electron and a positron, and the outgoing particles are two photons.
+The incoming particles are a muon and an anti-muon, and the outgoing particles are two photons.

 function QEDbase.incoming_particles(::ExampleProcess)

-return (Electron(), Positron()) # These particle types are predefined in QEDcore
+return (Muon(), AntiMuon()) # These particle types are defined in the particles tutorial.

 end